dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 ### Intune Viewer apps
-With the release of the new RMS sharing app, we will remove the following Intune Viewer apps, beginning in August 2016:
+With the release of the new RMS sharing app, we will remove the following Intune Viewer apps in August 2016:
 - Intune AV Viewer
 - Intune PDF Viewer
 - Intune Image Viewer for Android from Google Play